Tactycl/roblox_networker_class/README.md

 The Networker is a singleton – requiring it anywhere in your codebase will always return the same instance.

+NOTE: Use the "strict" variable only in debug/testing places, enabling this on the Server in a public place could cause your Server code to crash if a Client calls an invalid event on any event object.

 ---

 ## API Reference